cookiengineer/research/README.md

 - app.interface.Intent needs `time` support (from x to y? from the last x weeks/days/months?)
 - app.plugin.Reddit needs `time` support
+- Figure out how to influence Rendering

+- Browse State > Reddit Plugin > Reddit Result?
+- Maybe some article class="reddit" or so?
+- Better architecture would be using Polyfillr Components, so `<reddit-article>` would just inherit correctly

 ## License